 Social security number (bsn)

-You will be sent your citizen service number (bsn) at the same time as your personal list.
+You will receive your citizen service number (bsn) at the desk.
 You will need this personal number to open a bank account, receive a salary, arrange medical health insurance and in contacts with the government.

 Immigratie- and Naturalisation Service (IND)